 Expect to pay between $400 and $1,250 for resealing a flat roof.
 Resealing, also known as recoating, can be an important process if the existing seals are damaged or worn.
 Sealing is vital to prevent water from penetrating the roofing materials and getting down to the deck or into the home or building.
 It is recommended to reseal your roof every 2 to 4 years, and you especially need frequent resealing if you live in an area with heavy rain and snow.

-Contact professional roofing companies or experienced roofing contractors for roofing repairs.
-They have the experience and know-how to repair damage to your flat roof, with hourly rates ranging from $50 to $150 per hour.
-Some professionals may have call-out fees of $50 to $100, which may be waived if you hire them to carry out the necessary repairs.
+Hourly rates for flat roof repairs range from $50 to $150 per hour.
+Some professionals may have call-out fees of $50 to $100, though these may be waived if you hire them to carry out the necessary repairs.
 Some also charge extra if you live in an isolated area that requires a lot of travel to get to.
-A professional repairman always inspects the roof before beginning repairs to assess the damage, and they should conduct checks after the repairs to ensure the roof has been correctly fixed.
-These checks are usually included with the standard labor costs.
 You may have to pay $100 to $175 if the inspection is not included in the repair cost.

 If you suddenly spot your roof sagging or have water coming down into the home through a hole or crack in the roof, it is vital to get emergency roof repairs as soon as possible.
 Many roofing companies charge extra for emergency same-day service or urgent repairs on holidays and weekends.
 Expect to pay between $100 and $200 more than usual for this repair.
 Some companies have minimal emergency charges of around $150 to $200.
 It is best to get emergency roof repair if you feel your roof is in danger of collapsing, your family’s safety is at risk, or the roof has a bad leak that could damage the home.